-Once the Client has established one or more Client Groups in the Server and added Items (representing global variables in actual PiCs/MMCs, i.e., Tags), it can request that the Server do certain operations with that Client Group.
+Once the Client has established one or more Client Groups in the Server and added Items (representing global variables in actual controllers, i.e., Tags), it can request that the Server do certain operations with that Client Group.
 These operations can be the following:

 - Scan the Tags for each Item in the Client Group data on its behalf.
 This is the typical data exchange mechanism.
-It is the most efficient and the preferred method for getting data from the PiCs/MMCs to the Clients.
+It is the most efficient and the preferred method for getting data from the controllers to the Clients.
 The Server reads all of the data associated with the Tags referenced by the Client Group's Items and then compares the new Tag data values with the last value sent to the Client.
 (The last value sent is stored in Item object that the Server is maintaining on behalf of the Client).
 If the Tag data is different than the Item data, the Item data is updated and the new value is sent to the Client as a type of Advise along with the new data's Time Stamp and Quality Information.
-Note that the sending of analog data on change is subject to deadbanding checks if so configured by the Client.
-The rate at which the Server Scans the Client Group is configured by the Client. - Read a list of Items on its behalf.
+Note that the server Scans the Client Group is configured by the Client. - Read a list of Items on its behalf.
 In a read operation, the Client request that a list of data Items, all already belonging to the Client Group, be read.
 Data is provided back to the Client along with Item Error Information, data Quality Information and Time Stamps.
 There are two types of read operations and two ways for the read data to be returned to the Client.

 The two types of reads are a Cache Read and a Device Read.
 In a Cache Read, the Server simply returns the Tag data value from the last time the Tags data was actually read.
-Note that no actual read is done to retrieve data from the PiCs/MMCs so the age of the data depends on when the last time the Client or some other Client actually had the Tag value read.
-In a Device Read, the Server actually goes out over the network to read the data from the PiCs/MMCs.
+Note that no actual read is done to retrieve data from the controllers so the age of the data depends on when the last time the Client or some other Client actually had the Tag value read.
+In a Device Read, the Server actually goes out over the network to read the data from the controllers.

 The two ways data can be returned to the Client are Synchronous and Asynchronous.
 The Client specifies the type when it makes the request.
-A Synchronous read returns the Item data as soon as the data is available (either from the cache or from a read from the PiC/MMC).
+A Synchronous read returns the Item data as soon as the data is available (either from the cache or from a read from the controller).
 In an Asynchronous read, the data is returned sometime later after the read operation is completed or new data is retrieved from the cache.

 • Refresh the Items in the Client Group on its behalf.
-The Client request that a list of data Items, already belonging to the Client Group, be re-read from the actual PiCs/MMCs and that all Item data be sent back to the Client via the Advise
+The Client request that a list of data Items, already belonging to the Client Group, be re-read from the actual controllers and that all Item data be sent back to the Client via the Advise mechanism.
+Data is provided to the Client (regardless of whether it has changed or not) along with error information, data Quality Information and time stamps.

-- mechanism.
-Data is provided to the Client (regardless of whether it has changed or not) along with error information, data Quality Information and time stamps. - Write a list of Item data on its behalf.
-The Client requests that a list of data Items, already belonging to the Client Group, and associated data be written to the PiCs/MMCs.
+• Write a list of Item data on its behalf.
+The Client requests that a list of data Items, already belonging to the Client Group, and associated data be written to the controllers.
 Similar to read operations, there are two ways the write operation can be performed, Asynchronous or Synchronous.
 In the case of writes, only the Item Error Information of the write operation are returned to the Client.
 There are not Time Stamps or Quality Information returned.